 Where viticulture comes to an end near Bonn - on the 51st degree of latitude - viticulture on the Elbe begins.
 Sachsen is the most northeasterly winegrowing region of Germany.
-That top-quality wines, particularly white wines, can even be produced here bears witness to a very favorable climate, which in Sachsen is the strong influence of a continental climate.
+And, the region's favorable, continental influence is reflected in the top-quality white wines produced here.
 Provided there is sufficient rainfall, the continental climate brings with it a high average annual number of sunny days that provide optimal conditions for grapes to develop and ripen.
-The region's vineyards are located primarily on the northeastern slopes of the Elbe.
+The region's vineyards are located primarily on the northeastern slopes of the Elbe river.
 The wines have less acidity and are more neutral than the wines of Saale-Unstrut.